 SPF records are configured using a TXT record.
 There are some providers that allow you to configure it through an SPF record, but it has since been deprecated.

 We recommend that you always store your SPF record information in a TXT record.
-If you insist on using an SPF record, make sure you also have an identical TXT record.
+If you require the usage of SPF records, make sure you also have an identical TXT record.

 SPF records can be generated using this free tool.